tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_3.md

 “That was close,” I whisper.

 Reine smirks, twirling the scarf around her fingers.
-"Never a dull moment with you, cher."
+"Never a dull moment with you."

 —